mlfmonde/cluster/README.rst

     $ firefox localhost:8500
     - click on Key/Value → app
     - You can change values, it should trigger the recompute of the Caddyfile and haproxy.cfg if something changed in the resulting file.
+    - WARNING if you make a syntax error the caddyfile won't be regenerated and you may block all future deployments, or even break all the cluster.

 proxy protocol